 In accordance with NRS 540.131, this plan will be reviewed from time-to-time to reflect changes and must be updated every five (5) years to comply with NRS 540.131 and NRS 540.141.
-The next update of this plan is to be on, or before, January 2016.
+The next update of this plan is to be on, or before, January 2022.

-MRBPOWC will appoint a staff member to oversee the conservation efforts and this staff member will be responsible for implementation of conservation programs, monitoring of water use, and will review /revise the conservation plan when needed.
-The Distribution Operator will perform this duty.
+MRBPOWCs Board will oversee the conservation efforts and will be responsible for implementation of conservation programs, monitoring of water use, and will review /revise the conservation plan when needed.